vwd-33/VWD/src/pages/distro/index.md

       FEAST OF MOLOCH (usa) - "Demo MMXVIII" DIGIPACK CD: $8.00

-      FJÖRD (Can) - "Vor Tru" CD: $10.00

-      FJÖRD / DRUNEMETON (Can/Rus) - "A New Dawn Shall Rise / The Sacred Grove" CD: $10.00

       FORLORN WINDS (usa) - "Apparitions of the Åsgårdsreien" CD: $13.00